Food Vendors / Temporary Food Establishments (TFE)

 A lot of time and effort is going into planning your event to make it successful.
 If your upcoming event will include food vendors, it is important to ensure that foods are prepared and handled safely.
 While keeping food safe is always important, food preparation during an event can present its own set of challenges.
 Many things, including water supply, wastewater disposal, trash disposal, traffic and dust, must be planned and controlled to allow for a safe food service environment.

-Temporary food vendors wishing to operate in Craven County must pay the appropriate fee when submitting the required Temporary Food Establishment (TFE) and/or Temporary Food Establishment Commissary application (Applications and Forms).
+Temporary food vendors wishing to operate in Craven County must pay the appropriate fee when submitting the required Temporary Food Establishment (TFE) or Temporary Food Establishment Commissary application (PDF).
 The completed application(s) and fees must be submitted to the Craven County Health Department office no less than 15 calendar days prior to the date of the event.
-Applications and fees will NOT be collected at the festival site.
+Applications and fees will not be collected at the festival site.

-Please complete the Event Coordinator Application and return it to our office at least 30-days prior to the event to provide the following necessary details:
+Please complete the event coordinator application (PDF) and return it to our office at least 30-days prior to the event to provide the following necessary details: